zhaosongH/stable_kmeans/README.md

 ## Getting Started

-These code will enable a stable version k-means algorithm.
+These code will enable a stable version k-means algorithm using JS.
 Technically, we select the best classification result from several k-means results.

 test code can be found in client/page1/index.js